laboon/ebook/text/25_test_plans.md

 Just as requirements have identifiers, test cases do as well.
 These provide a short and simple way to refer to the test case.
 In many instances, these are just numbers, but also could use more complex systems like the one described in the section on naming requirements.

 Test plans are usually not as large as all of the requirements for a program; once they get big enough, individual tests plans are grouped under larger test suites.
-Thus, often the identifier is just a number.
+Often the identifier is just a number.
 If you are using automated test tracking software, then it will usually auto-number these for you.

 ### Test Case (or Summary)

-In this field, a succinct summary of what the test case is supposed to test, and how, is provided.
-In this way, someone reviewing the test case can tell what exactly is meant to be tested, and sometimes how it is to be tested.
+In this field, a summary of what the test case is supposed to test, and how, is provided.
+In this way, someone reviewing the test case can tell at a glance what is meant to be tested, and sometimes how.
 It is usually possible to determine this by a careful examination of the preconditions, input values, and execution steps, but it is usually easier for a human to just read what the test is supposed to do.

 __Examples:__